Subchapter 5 vs. Traditional Ch 11 Bankruptcy

 Elimination of Need for Filed Disclosure Statement

-In a traditional Chapter 11 bankruptcy, the business would be required to file a very detailed Disclosure Statement along with the business's plan for reorganization.
-The Subchapter 5 process does not require this document, helping again to reduce creditor involvement.
-More importantly, this also minimizes the cost for the small business, as it reduces the fees associated with drafting and approval.
+In a traditional Chapter 11 bankruptcy, the business is required to file a very detailed Disclosure Statement, which includes owner/shareholder information, along with the business's plan for reorganization.
+The Subchapter 5 process does not require this document, helping to reduce creditor involvement and interest as well as providing protection for a business owner regarding other investments or personal information.
+Further, it helps minimize overall costs for the small business debtor, since it reduces the attorney fees associated with such documents.

 It's important to note that while a Disclosure Statement isn't required under Subchapter 5, the small business is still required to provide certain information that might usually be in the Disclosure Statement like:

-• A brief history of the operations of the debtor
+- A brief history of the operations of the business

-• Projections regarding the plan and the debtor's ability to make plan payments
+- Projections regarding the business's ability to make future plan payments

 Subchapter 5 Reorganization Plans May Only Be Filed by the Debtor